tarsisexistence/redux-pending-effects/lib/README.md

 At the moment, this library completely replaces `redux-promise-middleware`.
 In the plans, through the collaboration, expand the API of `redux-promise-middleware` to reuse their internal API.

-Also, right now this package can't track actions, created with `redux-thunk`.

 <br/>